 What's the course about?

-The course takes about 20 minutes to complete, and provides information on:
+The course takes about one hour to complete.

 Who is it for?